rajendarreddyj/eclipse-weblogic-plugin/README.md

 # weblogic-plugin
-Simple weblogic plugin rewritten for new Eclipse Versions(3.x or greater).
+Simple eclipse weblogic plugin rewritten for new Eclipse Versions(3.x or greater).